mui/toolpad/docs/data/toolpad/core/introduction/support.md

 ### Bug reproductions

 We require bug reports to be accompanied by a **minimal reproduction**.
-It significantly increases the odds of fixing the problem.
+This significantly increases the odds of fixing the problem.

 ## Stack Overflow

 We use Stack Overflow for how-to questions.
 Answers are crowdsourced from expert developers in the Toolpad community as well as Toolpad maintainers.

-You can search through existing questions and answers to see if someone has asked a similar question using the [toolpad tags](https://stackoverflow.com/questions/tagged/toolpad):
+You can search through existing questions and answers to see if someone has asked a similar question using the [toolpad tags](https://stackoverflow.com/questions/tagged/toolpad).

 If you can't find your answer, [ask a new question](https://stackoverflow.com/questions/ask?tags=reactjs%20toolpad) using the relevant tags.